• Clear Interest and Commitment

 Grafton Street busker, Dublin

 Ireland is an island in the North Atlantic Ocean.
 The country of Ireland (properly referred to as the Republic of Ireland) shares the island with Northern Ireland.
-The Republic of Ireland is the proper name for “Ireland,” an independent country that is a member of the European Union.
+The Republic of Ireland is an independent country that is a member of the European Union.
 Northern Ireland is the name of the other country on Ireland, and is a member of the United Kingdom along with Scotland, Wales, and England.

 The common room

-Students are housed in fully-furnished, en-suite single rooms in the UCD residence halls, sharing kitchen and living areas.
-Bed linens, kitchen equipment and dishes will be provided, but students will need to provide their own towels.
-The accommodations include wireless internet service and washing machines.
+Students are housed in fully-furnished, en-suite single rooms in the U.C.D. residence halls, sharing a kitchen and living areas.
+Bed linens, kitchen equipment, and dishes will be provided, but students will need to provide their own towels.
+The accommodations include wireless internet service and paid washing machines.
 Students are expected to keep their apartments clean and in the order they were during move-in.
 Any damage will be assessed at the end of the program.

 Accommodations are provided for the duration of the program only.
 It is not possible to get into the apartments before the official start of the program.
 Students wishing to arrive a few days early may request recommendations for economical hotels and hostels in Dublin.